AdamTuraj/amari.py/README.rst

 Bugs
 ----

-If you find any bugs with the library, you can report it by creating a bug issue at `Amaripy's Github repo <https://github.com/RayyanW786/amaripy>`_.
+If you find any bugs with the library, you can report it by creating a bug issue at `Amari.py's Github repo <https://github.com/RayyanW786/amaripy>`_.

 Docs
 ----

-Visit the `Amaripy docs <https://amari-py.readthedocs.io/en/latest/>`_ for usage of the library.
+Visit the `Amari.py docs <https://amaripy.readthedocs.io/en/latest/>`_ for usage of the library.